VelozUy/veloz/docs/PRD.md

 - ✅ **Server-Side Rendering**: All content rendered on server for search engine crawlability
 - ✅ **Meta Tags**: Proper title, description, and OpenGraph tags for all pages
 - ✅ **Multi-language SEO**: Spanish-first approach with fallbacks
+- ✅ **Centralized Business Configuration**: Single source of truth for all business information
+- ✅ **Comprehensive Structured Data**: Organization, LocalBusiness, ContactPage, and Person schemas

 ### Build Process Integration